Responding To Disaster

 3) You will be interviewed for this activity prior to final assignment.

-• During STEM Discovery Camp(July 31 - August 4), campers investigate scientific and engineering concepts and complete hands-on challenges.
+• During STEAM Discovery Camp (August 5-9) campers investigate scientific and engineering concepts and complete hands-on challenges.
 Each camp day will focus on a different topic in science and include subjects in life science, physical science, technology, and engineering.
-At a Science Expo at the end of the week, campers can show off their projects and favorite demonstrations for their families.
+Finally, there will be a Science Expo at the end of the week where campers can show off their projects and favorite demonstrations for their families.

-If interested, please email camato@hagley.org for information on how to sign up or express your interest here on VolunteerMatch.
+If interested, please email camato@hagley.org for information on how to sign up or express your interest here on VolunteerMatch!

-More opportunities with Hagley Museum and Library
+1 More opportunity with Hagley Museum and Library

 3 Reviews